vicjohnson1213/super-diff/README.md

 #### Running unit tests:

-running `grunt test` will run all of the unit tests inside the `tests/` directory.
-For convenience, I have added a `grunt watch` task that will run all unit tests each time a test or source file is changed.
+running `npm test` will run all of the unit tests inside the `tests/` directory.
+You can also generate a coverage report using `npm run cov` or run and open the coverage report using `npm run covo`.

-I am striving to keep code coverage at 100% and linting errors to 0.
-For that reason, the unit tests are configured to fail on any coverage lower than 95% or on any linting errors.

 ## License